oktetlabs/test-environment/doc/sphinx/index.rst

 * Test Agent running on a NUT and controlling the NUT: Test Protocol is used over a network or over some other transport (for example, over a serial port or Ethernet) and all commands are applied to the NUT.

-Seletion of appropriate usage scenario depends on the object being tested.
+Selection of appropriate usage scenario depends on the object being tested.
 If it's a network device the Test Agent can run either on the device itself or (if black box testing is performed or device hardware is not capable of running the agent) on an auxiliary station.
 If a network library is tested then the agent should probably be running on the NUT itself (in such case NUT is the host on which the service that uses the library is running).

 Apart from these three kinds of agents (or should they be called 'Test Agent usage scenarios') there can exist arbitrary number of agents running on other equipments which participates in the testing process.
 Examples include:

 * other hosts which are used for traffic generation;

-* proxy agents which are used to control various sevices used for network envrionment creation or DUT configuration via managemnt protocols;
+* proxy agents which are used to control various services used for network environment creation or DUT configuration via management protocols;

 * agents used for debug information collection, for instance serial logs.